This is Why I Head to the Hill:

 This must change, and now is the time for that change.

-At Head to the Hill, you can ask your members of Congress to continue their commitment to the brain tumor community by increasing appropriations for medical research funding through the National Institutes of Health and the National Cancer Institute.
+During Head to the Hill, you can ask your members of Congress to continue their commitment to the brain tumor community by increasing appropriations for medical research funding through the federal government, including the National Institutes of Health and the National Cancer Institute.
 No child, no person, should have to navigate life from recurrence to recurrence.
 We need more research and treatments, and Congress has the power to help make that happen.

 Join me in pushing them to act.